The Stoke Poges School

 Buckinghamshire is rightly proud of its secondary schools – many of which are ranked amongst the highest performers in the national tables of GCSE and A level results.

-There are no state secondary schools in Stoke Poges.
 In common with the rest of the county, which operates a selective secondary education system, year 6 children have the option of taking the 11+.

 Neighbouring Slough has three grammar schools – Langley, Herschel and Slough Grammar plus the Catholic St Bernard’s.
 Slough does not operate a catchment area and admission is by competitive entrance exam.

 For those not taking the 11+ or not gaining the required score, Stoke Poges children are offered places at Chalfonts Community College.
-Chalfonts, Ofsted rated as ‘outstanding’, has excellent facilities, a progressive ethos and scores very well in the national league tables in comparison to comprehensive schools elsewhere in the UK.
+Chalfonts, Ofsted rated as ‘good’, has excellent facilities, a progressive ethos and scores very well in the national league tables in comparison to comprehensive schools elsewhere in the UK.

 Rainbow play group was formed in 1968 by a local resident to meet the needs of local children.
 Over the years Rainbow has become a Pre-School and been on various sites around the village.
 The group has run from ‘The Lair’ at The Walter Davies Scouting Centre in Duffield Lane, Stoke Poges for the past 20 years.
 This permanent home is set in stunning woodland and fields, surrounded by 12 acres of beautiful grounds.